norihiro/obs-face-tracker/README.md

 ## Sponsor
 - [Jimcom USA](https://www.jimcom.us/shop/) - a company of Live Streaming and Content Recording Professionals.
+  Development of PTZ camera control is supported by Jimcom.
   Jimcom is now providing a 20% discount and free shipping in the USA.
   Visit https://www.jimcom.us/shop/ and enter the coupon code **FACETRACK20** when you order.

 ## Acknowledgments
-- [Jimcom](https://www.jimcom.us/) - Development of PTZ camera control is supported by Jimcom USA.
 - [obz-ptz](https://github.com/glikely/obs-ptz) - PTZ camera interface is based on this code.
 - [dlib](http://dlib.net/) - [git hub repository](https://github.com/davisking/dlib)
 - [OBS Project](https://obsproject.com/)